rubensanroman/react-native-wordpress-api/README.md

 ![React Native Wordpress Api](assets/github/logo.png)
 ## React Native + Wordpress Rest API

-My selected folder structure for a React Native (@expo) project based on some research about good practices mixed with personal preferences.
+A simple and reusable React Native (@expo) project that connects with a Wordpress Rest API and authenticates using JWT protocol.
+The folder structure is based on some research about good practices mixed with personal preferences.

 ## Getting Started
-You need to have expo installed in your device for testing purposes
+Just follow the typical installing & starting commands.
 ```
 npm install
 npm start